 This service cannot be duplicative of any other service under the state plan or waiver.
-The case manager or CBCM is responsible for authorizing the service and ensures that services provided during the time of Senior Companion provision do not coincide with similar services, IE respite, homemaker or chore.
-In addition, the case manager or CBCM is responsible to ensure that each provider understands the scope and timeframes for authorized tasks.
+The case manager, CBCM, or integrated health home care coordinator is responsible for authorizing the service and ensures that services provided during the time of Senior Companion provision do not coincide with similar services, IE respite, homemaker or chore.
+In addition, the case manager, CBCM, or integrated health home care coordinator is responsible to ensure that each provider understands the scope and timeframes for authorized tasks.